5600.5: Procedures for Life-Threatening Asthma Attacks and Systemic Allergic Reactions

 B. The results of the use;

-D. Upon the completion of the review, the Director of Student Services shall provide the Board with the Director's findings and recommendations.
+D. Upon the completion of the review, the Executive Director of Student Services shall provide the Board with the Director's findings and recommendations.

-X. Definitions.
+IX.
+Definitions.

 A. CPR.
 CPR shall mean cardiopulmonary resuscitation.